 Case 1 – Distillation on solvent recovery plant regenerated with inert gas

-– The first column allows you to remove impurities (water, high boiling components, acetic acid) from the bottom, together with a reduced amount of solvent; the top fraction is transferred to the second column.
+– In the first column, the impurities (water, high boilers, acetic acid) are removed from the bottom together with a reduced amount of solvent; the head fraction is transferred to the second column.

-– The second column recovers pure acetate from the bottom, with an acetate azeotrope + alcohol at the top.
+– The second column allows the recovery of pure acetate from the bottom, while the azeotrope acetate + alcohol is recovered from the head.

-– The third column, when present, removes part of the acetate (to be recycled upstream) to enhance the purity of the recovered alcohol.
+– The third column, if present, allows the separation of a portion of the acetate (which is recycled upstream) to increase the purity of the recovered alcohol.

 Case 2 – Distillation on solvent recovery plant regenerated with steam

 For solvents from steam-regenerated solvent recovery units, the decanter in the unit allows separation of the aqueous phase from the organic phase.
 A distillation column may be required to treat the organic phase when multiple water immiscible solvents – e.g., toluene and hexane – are fed simultaneously into the tape manufacturing process.
 A single column allows separation of the two solvents with excellent performance and low consumption.
 Solvents that are miscible with water and treated in steam systems represent a more complex case.
 Here, several columns are required in series to achieve effective separation of the organics from the water and increase purity.

 Automated solvent distribution

 A valuable addition to the two solutions described above is our automatic solvent dispensing system: tailor-made systems used in the industrial printing industry to ensure the automatic dosing of solvents to printing machines with suitable pressure and temperature conditions.